Tough Decision by James B Toy. Click to enlarge or purchase.

 Downtown Monterey is the second oldest city in the western United States.
 Its street layout doesn’t conform to our modern expectations where streets run parallel and city blocks are rectangular.
 Many streets in Monterey run diagonally.
 Some blocks have only three sides, others have five.
 Even the streets that look parallel aren’t quite so.
 To further confuse matters, some streets change names every few blocks.
 In the case of Munras Avenue, you have to turn onto other streets twice if you want to stay on Munras.

-Consider Fremont.
+Then there's Fremont.
 Fremont is one of two major east-west boulevards.
 It runs from downtown Monterey eastward where it eventually turns north into Seaside.
 It used to be part of Highway 1.
 In 1967 the freeway came through and bypassed most of Fremont, but in the process also bisected it.
 By the mid 1980s business owners were complaining that the portions of Fremont on each side of the freeway could not be distinguished from each other on paper.
 So, in an act of bureaucratic brilliance, the eastern portion was named North Fremont.
 Just remember North Fremont is east of Fremont in Monterey and southwest of Fremont in Seaside.
 It isn't north of anything else named Fremont.
 Wasn't that easy?

 If that is not confusing enough the intersection of Del Monte and Figueroa has a big, beautiful red and blue sign that says "Old Fisherman's Wharf."
 Why they placed it in front of the other wharf is something only a city bureaucrat can understand.
 You can enter the parking lot for both wharves there, but the actual Fisherman's Wharf is one block west, and is marked by a smaller sign.